Lymphocyte Proliferation to Antigens, Blood

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-There is no clinical utility to assessing antigen responses in infants less than 3 months old due to limited antigen exposure and vaccination.
-The only exception would be infants who develop Candidiasis prior to 3 months of age.
+There is no clinical utility to assessing antigen responses in infants younger than 3 months old due to limited antigen exposure and vaccination.
+The only exception would be infants who develop candidiasis prior to 3 months of age.

 This test is not intended for assessment of maternal engraftment.